Megacamelus

-This was one of the largest genera of camelid to roam the Earth together with Megatylopus, Gigantocamelus, Camelus moreli, Camelus knoblochi, Aepycamelus, and Paracamelus.
+This was one of the largest genera of camelid to roam the Earth together with Megatylopus, Gigantocamelus, the Syrian camel, Camelus knoblochi, Aepycamelus, and Paracamelus.
 It reached approximately 3.4 m in height.

 Taxonomy

 Megacamelus was named by Frick (1929).
 It was assigned to Camelidae by Frick (1929) and Honey et al. (1998).

 Fossil distribution

 Fossils have been found from Nebraska to Idaho to Southern California.